On the Quasitrace Problem and a Characterization of W*-algebras: Properly Infinite Case

 \section{{Properly Infinite Case}}

-Finally, we shall prove some partial results pointing towards the \Wstar-Pedersen characterization in the case of properly infinite \Cstar-algebras.
-We require a Mackey-Gleason type result for certain unital \Cstar-algebras in order to proceed.
+Finally, we shall prove some partial results pointing towards the W*-Pedersen characterization in the case of properly infinite AW*-algebras.
+We require a Mackey-Gleason type result for certain unital C*-algebras in order to proceed.